cairnswm/gapi/README.md

 before* <== called before action is taken, passes the details recieved by the api (eg Table and query params or post data), expects the same returned
-	can be used to do validation checks (eg does the id being referenced exist) after* <= called with detailes recieved by API and result of statement, no return value expected can be used for Cascade events
+	can be used to do validation checks (eg does the id being referenced exist) after* <= called with details recieved by API and result of statement, no return value expected can be used for Cascade events

 # Search